-Hunger crisis puts South Sudanese children in danger
+Hunger crisis puts millions of children in danger

 - Years of violence and conflict

-The most affected population is likely to include displaced households, those who are attempting to return and low income earners.
+The most affected children and families includes displaced households, those who are attempting to return and low income earners.
 As well, previously prosperous households are no longer able to cope after enduring years of conflict and inflation.
 Having depleted their assets, they too have become vulnerable.

-In areas affected by food insecurity and cut off from humanitarian assistance, UNICEF, in collaboration with the World Food Programme and partners, are working to reach the most vulnerable children with acute malnutrition.
+In areas affected by food insecurity and in hard-to-reach areas, UNICEF, in collaboration with the World Food Programme and partners, are working to reach the most vulnerable children with acute malnutrition.
 This is being done through Rapid Response Missions and efforts to re-establish services in areas with relative calm.
-Further missions are planned in the coming days and weeks to address the nutrition crisis.
+Further missions are planned in the coming weeks to address the nutrition crisis.

-Securing immediate access to basic health services, adequate treatment and care for those suffering from trauma/injuries caused by conflict and for the acutely malnourished people is also of utmost importance and UNICEF is working around the clock to save lives.
+Securing immediate access to basic health services, adequate treatment and care for those suffering from trauma/injuries caused by conflict and for malnourished children and families is also of utmost importance, and UNICEF is working around the clock to save lives.

 How you can help: support UNICEF’s humanitarian aid efforts